casper-network/docs/docs/casper/dapp-dev-guide/getting-started.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.30s
 ```

-As a brief example, open up _my-project/contract/src/main.rs_ in your editor, modify the _KEY_ value in the contract, and then rerun the `cargo test` command.
+As a brief example, open up _my-project/contract/src/main.rs_ in your editor, modify the _KEY_NAME_ value in the contract, and then rerun the `make test` command.
 You should observe that the smart contract recompiles and the test fails now.

 ## Rust Resources {#rust-resources}